 We missed Easter this year by some misadventure in planning.
 Easter is this Sunday in Greece, but last week in Kenya.
 We left Greece Saturday, and as the sun rose on Easter in Greece we landed in Nairobi.

 I find it ironic, in a year where I long so much for the constant reassurance of the resurrection, that we are missing this marker in time. . .instead, we stood in an interminable Saturday, waiting for Easter.

 When Jesus died, the people who loved him experienced that Saturday in interminable agony.
 Maybe some of them understood his three day reference, but most of them were living in the crushing reality of dashed hopes.
 They hid, thinking of this person who had Seen them, who had spoken truth that flipped the world on its head, who had spoken of first last and loved in unexpected acts of service, had been falsely accused and brutally murdered.

 Truth upended.
 Hope gone.
 Mob justice crushed goodness.

 Evil on display – stunningly victorious.

-But instead of responding in trust, I hide in Saturday and look around for the next crisis.
+Instead of responding in trust, I hide in Saturday and look around for the next crisis.
 Instead of living in the dawning light, I look for the darkness.
 Instead of trusting in provision, I look at the need.
 Instead of believing the good, I worry about unseen layers.
-His purpose is playing out like spectacular stripes of light illuminate the morning sky and my celebration is laced with cynicism.
+His purpose is playing out like spectacular stripes of light illuminating the morning sky, and my celebration is laced with cynicism.